Dundee United F.C.: Relegation back to the Championship and immediate Premiership return (2023–present)

-United continued to pick up victories going into the new year, although draws against Queen's Park and Dunfermline and a loss to Greenock Morton blemished United's run.
 Raith led United by 4 points as they met once more at Stark's Park.
 United once again fell victim to the Rovers - this time to an 89th minute wonder strike from Rovers' captain Scott Brown.
-The atmosphere at Tannadice was beginning to sour, as after a 2–0 home defeat to Airdrie the jeers and boos rained from the stands at the players and manager.
+The atmosphere at Tannadice was beginning to sour, and after a 2–0 home defeat to Airdrie jeers and boos rained from the stands at the players and manager.

-United managed to regain form towards the end of the season, after a near halfway line goal from Louis Moult against Inverness secured a draw to put the Tannadice side clear of Raith by 1 point.
+United managed to regain form towards the end of the season.
+A goal from nearly the halfway line by Louis Moult against Inverness secured a draw to put the Tannadice side clear of Raith by 1 point.
 The next match was between the two title challengers and seemed likely to prove decisive in the race for promotion.
-United defeated Raith for the first time that season winning 2–0 to send United 4 clear at the top of the league, a position which they would not relinquish.
+United defeated Raith for the first time that season, winning 2–0 to send United 4 clear at the top of the league, a position which they would not relinquish.
 United all but secured the Championship title and promotion back to the Premiership with a 1–0 win over Ayr United at Tannadice in April, putting them 6 points clear of Raith with two games to spare, with United's goal difference 36 more than Rovers'.
 The title, and subsequent promotion, was officially confirmed after a 0–0 draw at Airdrie on 26 April 2024.

 After a successful return to the Premiership, United achieved a fourth-place finish on the final day of the season with a 2–1 comeback victory against Aberdeen, securing a place in the following year's UEFA Conference League second qualifying round.